Brecon Beacons Festive Discovery Tour

 You're welcome to check-in to your room from 2:30 p.m. onwards (upgraded rooms from 1 p.m.)
 Please join us for afternoon tea.

-Today we'll visit the Blaenavon World Heritage Site.
-This site is set in 33 square kilometres of human endeavour; the area was a major producer of iron and coal throughout the 19th Century.
-We'll introduce you to the site at World Heritage Centre and then move on to the fascinating Big Pit National Coal Museum, the most popular attraction on the site.
+Today we'll visit the fascinating Big Pit National Coal Museum, the most popular attraction in the Blaenavon World Heritage Site.
 Based around the Big Pit Colliery the museum opened in 1983 (3 years after the closure of the working mine).
 You'll be able to explore the life of the miners above ground and take a trip underground to experience the life at the coalface.
 If you feel like stretching your legs at the end of the day we'll enjoy a walk along the canal in Brecon or you can return to the festivities at the house.

 We're off to explore The Hall at Abbey Cwm Hir, a stunning Victorian home.
 For Christmas, the 52 rooms of this listed property are all decorated with a different theme.
 The household's amazing collections of art, china, glass and vehicles to name but a few and are housed within beautiful rooms featuring hand-painted interiors.
 We'll enjoy coffee and mince pies at the end of our tour.
 After our tour here we'll head to the Elan Valley to explore the beautiful countryside.